 If you are looking for wide open spaces where few lights are to be seen and stars glitter overhead, Otter Lake vacation rentals and real estate properties are for you.
 Choose from small campgrounds, lodges and rustic cabins found along the shore.
 Select your residence and prepare to sail the water in the summer or cross-country ski, snowmobile and snowshoe in the winter where Otter Lake blends naturally with the countryside.

-Things to do at Otter Lake BC
+Things to Do at Otter Lake